Modest Mouse, Lord Huron part of 2023 Outlandia Music Festival lineup

 The festival will be held on open field at Falconwood Park in Bellevue.
 The event will also feature food and retail vendors.

-The festival’s lineup also includes: Jimmy Eat World, Gregory Alan Isakov, Manchester Orchestra, The Faint, Cat Power, Horsegirl, The Good Life, The Envy Corps, Criteria and Minne Lussa.
+In addition to Modest Mouse and Lord Huron, Outlandia’s performance lineup also includes Jimmy Eat World, Gregory Alan Isakov, Manchester Orchestra, The Faint, Cat Power, Horsegirl, The Good Life, The Envy Corps, Criteria and Minne Lussa.

 Tickets go on sale at 10 a.m.
 Friday.
-To purchase tickets, weekend camping and parking passes, or for more information about the festival, go to outlandiafestival.com.
+To purchase tickets, weekend camping and parking passes, or for details, go to outlandiafestival.com.